2020 Zanzibari general election

 General elections were held in Zanzibar on 28 October 2020 alongside the Tanzanian general elections to elect the President and National Assembly of the Semi-autonomous state of Zanzibar.
 Voters elect the president, Zanzibar House of Representatives and local government councillors.
 By convention, the election was held on the last Wednesday of October and is supervised by the Zanzibar Election Commission.

-The incumbent president, Ali Mohamed Shein, is ineligible to be elected to a third term because of term limits and will be stepping down as president.
+Incumbent president Ali Mohamed Shein was ineligible to be elected to a third term because of term limits and stepped down as president on 3 November.
 The president of Zanzibar is the third highest position in the Union government of Tanzania.

 Background

 Elections in Zanzibar have often been contentious.
 The ruling party Chama Cha Mapinduzi has maintained a government within the isles since independence and has never lost an election.
 The opposition has continually accused the government of cheating their way through the elections and almost every election has resulted in post-election violence.
 Said violence in 2015 was most heated after the electoral commission's controversial annulment of the elections, citing irregularities.
 A rerun was held in 2016, however, but the opposition had boycotted the election, giving the ruling party a landslide victory.